 The Specialist in Blood Banking Technology (SBB) Program at BloodCenter of Wisconsin give students skills necessary to become successful blood bank supervisors or managers, educators, quality professionals and technical specialists.
 Credits earned during the two-year program can be applied toward a Master of Science in Transfusion Medicine degree at Marquette University.

-BloodCenter of Wisconsin is proud to sponsor the Joan Heimler Legacy of Life Scholarships Award for Critical Care nurses living and working in Wisconsin who provide direct care for patients and families who have made a decision to donate organs and/or tissue at end-of-life.
+BloodCenter of Wisconsin is proud to sponsor the Joan Heimler Legacy of Life Scholarships Award for Critical Care nurses and Emergency Department nurses living and working in Wisconsin who provide direct care for patients and families who have made a decision to donate organs and/or tissue at end-of-life.